myriamcg/NeSy-vs-Backdoors/README.md

 Several configuratins of BadNets were run on the LTN model solving the Single-Digit Addition and Multi-Digit Addition tasks.

-From the basic attack presented above ( 6x6 pixels trigger on right side of the first image), a few variations of hyperpa- rameters were tested:
+From the basic attack presented above ( 6x6 pixels trigger on right side of the first image), a few variations of hyperprameters were tested:

 • trigger sizes of 4, 6 and 10